ahmadfajar/vue-mdbootstrap-docs/src/docs/components/numeric-field.md

 ## Help Text

-The `help-text` property on `<bs-numeric-field>` adds the provided string beneath the text field.
+The `help-text` property on `<bs-numeric-field>` adds the provided string beneath the field.
-Using `persistent-help-text` keeps the help text visible even when the text field is not focused.
+Using `persistent-help-text` keeps the help text visible even when the field is not focused.

 :::demo
 ```html